 (p.s.
 I have to say that that is the MOST RIDICULOUSLY, HEART-MELTINGLY AWESOME .gif I’ve EVER MADE)

-– the basis of the pancake is extremely simple, just roughly 1 egg per 3 or 4 tbsp of mashed banana, but I like to add a few things to it to make it more awesome:
+– the basis of the pancake is extremely simple, just roughly 1 medium UK egg (US large egg) per 3 or 4 tbsp of mashed banana, but I like to add a few things to it to make it more awesome:

-– I really recommend adding the baking powder; it makes them fluffier, but if you enjoy a denser pancake leave it out
+– I love adding the baking powder; it makes them fluffier, but if you enjoy a denser pancake leave it out

-– Add flavour extract, spices and things like chopped nuts, chocolate chips fruit etc… for a personalised flavour
+– Add flavour extracts, spices and things like chopped nuts, chocolate chips fruit etc… for a personalised flavour

 -Yep, that whole stack of pancakes was the whole recipe (using a slightly heaped 1/3 cup of mashed banana)